Justification of Red List Category

 The population in South Africa was previously estimated to be 235 birds, with at least a further 210-215 pairs in Ethiopia (A. Shimelis in litt.
 1998), i.e. probably 700 mature individuals in total.
 The species can only be reliably surveyed in the breeding season in Ethiopia, but surveys risk disturbing nesting and thus have been avoided in the past (Y. D. Adebe in litt.
-2013), and there is no clear evidence to suggest it doesn't breed in southern Africa (C. Symes in litt.
-2016).
+2013).
 Nevertheless, the lack of recent records and tiny area of remaining habitat suggest that the total population is now almost certainly fewer than 250 mature individuals, with both the Ethiopian and South African populations numbering fewer than 50 mature individuals each (Y. Adebe, M. Ewnetu, G. Gebreselassie and H. Smit-Robinson in litt.
 2013).
-Surveys may be hampered by the fact that its call is essentially unknown, and thus individuals or areas containing this species may have been completely missed (C. Symes in litt.
+Surveys may be hampered by the fact that any vocalisations are essentially unknown, and thus individuals or areas containing this species may have been completely missed (C. Symes in litt.
 2016).

-This species's population is suspected to be decreasing very rapidly in line with levels of disturbance, habitat loss and degradation in Ethiopia and South Africa (Atkinson et al. 1996a, Taylor and van Perlo 1998, P.B.
+This species's population is suspected to be decreasing very rapidly in line with levels of disturbance, habitat loss and degradation in Ethiopia and South Africa (Atkinson et al. 1996, Taylor and van Perlo 1998, P.B.
 Taylor in litt.
-1999, De Smidt and Evans 2003, Taylor and Grundling 2003, M. Drummond in litt.
+1999, De Smidt 2003, Taylor and Grundling 2003, M. Drummond in litt.
 2005, Y. Adebe, M. Ewnetu, G. Gebreselassie and H. Smit-Robinson in litt.
 2013).

-The species occurs in Ethiopia (three known sites in the central highlands, with only one known for breeding - the only known breeding area for this species [H. Smit-Robinson in litt.
-2016]) (Taylor and van Perlo 1998, Taylor 1998, 1999), Zimbabwe (one record in 1988 [Hustler and Irwin 1995], two records in the 1970s [Taylor and van Perlo 1998], and a possible breeding record in the 1950s [Taylor and van Perlo 1998, Taylor 1999]), and South Africa (ten sites in the Eastern Cape, KwaZulu-Natal and Mpumalanga [De Smidt 2003], and it can occur at low, coastal altitudes [Davies et al. 2015]).
+The species occurs in Ethiopia (Taylor and van Perlo 1998, Taylor 1998, 1999), Zimbabwe (only a very limited number of accepted records from the 1970s and 1980s [Hustler and Irwin 1995, Taylor and van Perlo 1998, Ewbank 2014], and a possible breeding record in the 1950s [Taylor and van Perlo 1998, Taylor 1999]), and South Africa (ten sites in the Eastern Cape, KwaZulu-Natal and Mpumalanga [De Smidt 2003], and it can occur at low, coastal altitudes [Davies et al. 2015]).
 Claimed records from Zambia and Rwanda are unproven (Taylor and van Perlo 1998, F. Dowsett-Lemaire and R. J. Dowsett in litt.
 1999, P. Leonard in litt.
 1999).
 In South Africa, the total population was estimated to be 235 birds by Taylor and van Perlo (1998), but the area of occupancy has since been estimated at 3.92 km2 in South Africa (72 ha suitable habitat at Middelpunt and 320 ha at Wakkerstroom, the only two recently reliable sites; H. Smit-Robinson in litt.
 2013), and due to low confidence in past estimates and continued threats to the species and its habitat over the past 10 years, the regional population in South Africa is thought to be fewer than 50 birds (H. Smit-Robinson in litt.
 2013, Evans et al. 2015).

 Behaviour: The movements of this species are not fully understood.
-Lack of subspeciation has been interpreted to imply that the birds migrate between the two range areas (del Hoyo et al. 1996, Taylor and van Perlo 1998, Dalton et al. submitted), and this is supported by the fact that breeding has not been observed in South Africa where it is considered by many to be a non-breeding summer visitor (Urban et al. 2005).
+Lack of subspeciation has been interpreted to imply that the birds migrate between the two range areas (del Hoyo et al. 1996, Taylor and van Perlo 1998, Dalton et al. 2018).
 However the fact that there are overlaps in occurrence has prompted suggestions that strict migration is unlikely (Taylor and van Perlo 1998).
 One suggestion is that long-distance dispersal occurs when numbers are high (del Hoyo et al. 1996, Taylor and van Perlo 1998), with local movements being predominant at other times.
 In 2012 a survey was carried out in south-west Ethiopia during the non-breeding season to understand more about the possible movement of birds between Ethiopia and South Africa, however, no birds were found (Drerup 2015).
 In Ethiopia birds that breed in the central highlands in June-September may move to lower-level habitats during the non-breeding season when the highland areas becomes unsuitable (del Hoyo et al. 1996, Taylor and van Perlo 1998).
 In South Africa the species is thought to be nomadic, moving in search of its transient habitat (del Hoyo et al. 1996, Anon.
-1997c, J. S. Ash in litt.
+1997, J. S. Ash in litt.
 1999).
 It is also considered nomadic in Zimbabwe (D. Ewbank in litt.
 2014).
 Birds in Ethiopia are present between June and October (J. S. Ash in litt.
 1999), while non-breeding birds in South Africa are present from November to March (P. B. Taylor in litt.
-1999), with a few records in May, August and September (Urban et al. 2005).
+1999), however the recent discovery of breeding individuals in South Africa (see Law 2018) confirms that at least some individuals are present there during the breeding season.
 Breeding occurs in July-August (Taylor et al. 2004).
 Breeding birds occur at a density of 2-4 pairs per hectare (Taylor and van Perlo 1998).
 Non-breeding birds occur in loose associations (Taylor and van Perlo 1998).

 Bilacha wetland has already been largely converted into agriculture, settlement and grazing land.
 Suitable habitat at Weserbi wetland has been reduced to almost zero and housing is spreading close to the remaining small patch of wet grassland (M. Ewnetu in litt.
 2013).
 Even the remaining site at Berga is highly threatened as habitat degradation and destruction continue unchecked despite attempts to improve the conservation status of the area.
 In addition to the existing overgrazing, trampling and grass cutting, local people are encroaching further down to the wetland, converting grassland for susbsistence agriculture and dividing up small plots of land for grazing.
 Suitable habitat here has already been reduced from c.
 400 ha to only 200 ha (M. Ewnetu in litt.
 2013).